tomeralmog/calculator-js/README.md

 In this project I focused on
 * Design - simple UX, all css (no images)
 * Object Oriented Architecture - Calculator is an object with private methods
-* Easy to maintain - setting object, separation of concerns.
+* Easy to maintain - Separation of concerns: object for display, object for capturing the input, object for the calculator itself and a setting object to control the global settings.

 ### Tech